Reich Star

 Reich Star is a science fiction/alternate history role-playing game published by Creative Encounters in 1990.

 Description

-Reich Star is an alternate history role-playing game set in 2134, almost two hundred years after World War II was won by the Axis forces.
-The Third Reich and the Empire of Nippon subsequently ruled the world before moving out into space in the 22nd century, where they have enslaved technologically inferior alien races.
+Reich Star is an alternate history role-playing game set in 2134, almost two hundred years after World War II was won by the Axis powers.
+Nazi Germany and Imperial Japan subsequently ruled the world before moving out into space in the 22nd century, where they have enslaved technologically inferior alien races.

 Players create characters who are part of a resistance movement, seeking to overthrow the Nazi regime.
 Characters can be mercenaries, smugglers, explorers and other character classes.
 Characters receive a limited pool of Luck Points that can be spent to temporarily increase an attribute such as Strength when needed.

 The book also covers history, notable persons, and technology.

 Publication history

 Reich Star was designed by Ken Richardson and developed by Simon Bell.